whonore/Coqtail/README.md

 These scripts are used by default but can be disabled by setting `g:coqtail_nosyntax = 1` and `g:coqtail_noindent = 1` respectively.

-See `:help coqtail-configuration` for other configuration variables.
+See `:help coqtail-configuration` for more configuration variables.

 ## Vim Plugin Interoperability